Daihatsu Logo

 Daihatsu Logo History

-The predecessor of Daihatsu was engaged in the manufacture of gas engines, which confirmed its name: “Hatsudoki Seizo” is translated from Japanese as “engine manufacturer.”
-Renaming the company, the developers took the first hieroglyph from Osaka (because the plant is located in this city).
+The predecessor of Daihatsu was engaged in manufacturing gas engines, which confirmed its name: “Hatsudoki Seizo” translates from Japanese as “engine manufacturer.”
+Renaming the company, the developers took the first hieroglyph from Osaka (because the plant is located there).
 Still, they chose a different sound option: “dai” instead of “ō.”
 In Japanese, “dai” can be used as a prefix for “large.”
 The second half of the name, “hatsu,” is part of the word “hatsudoki.”
-The combination of two hieroglyphs gave a new combination – Daihatsu.
+The combination of two hieroglyphs yielded a new combination: Daihatsu.

 The brand name became the basis for all logos.
 Although the first two versions differ markedly in style from the subsequent ones, they are linked by a common inscription.
-In 1974, the car company had a symbol in the form of the English letter “D.” He continues to be the most recognizable image of Daihatsu.
+In 1974, the car company used a symbol shaped like the English letter “D.” It remains the most recognizable image of Daihatsu.

 What is Daihatsu?